SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 create a sovereign nation for each people in eastern Europe.
 However, the intermixing of nationalities, lack of population exchange, and independence declarations of various states complicated the process.
-As a result, each new state found alien minorities
+As a result, each new state found alien minorities within its borders and next of kin under foreign rule (Palmer 692).

 ## Furthermore, the colonial aftermath of the first world war was neither democratic nor liberating.